Peppermint Oreo Balls

 To keep in line with all things peppermint I choose to stuff these oreo balls with peppermint kisses.

-But it gets even better because I used 2 tablespoons of International Delight’s Peppermint Mocha creamer IN the oreo mixture.
+But it gets even better because I used 1/2 teaspoon peppermint extract IN the oreo mixture.
 Yep.
 The ultimate chocolate peppermint treat!

 - Chocolate and/or vanilla almond bark for dipping the oreo balls